 Q09 – What are your thoughts on Self Publishing vs Traditional Publishing?

-Self publishing has made it so easy to put out a work you think someone will want to read.
+Self-publishing has made it so easy to put out work you think someone will want to read.

 I love it for me because traditional publishing can be such a long and tedious process, and your book may never make it to shelves.

 The downside is that the market is so saturated that readers forget you once they’re done with your book.